Jack Whitfield, Jr.

 Email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Judge-Executive Jack Whitfield, Jr. is an Air Force veteran, former coal miner, and entrepreneur.
 He served as Fourth District Magistrate before being elected Judge-Executive in 2018.
-He and his wife, Heather, are the owners of Melody Lanes in Madisonville.
-They have two grown sons.
+He has two grown sons, and is the owner of Melody Lanes in Madisonville.

 The Judge Executive serves as the Chief Executive/Administrative Officer of the county.
 He is a member and presiding officer of the fiscal court.